Idasile/bhameyie.github.io/_posts/2017-04-27-microservices-isolation-patterns.md

 Let's also assume you have your data defined in different isolated schemas/databases as such:

-- Account data used by the Identity, Feature Access, Privacy Preferences and Registration services
+- Account data used by the Identity, Privacy Preferences and Registration services
 - Profile data used by the Basic Profile and Identity Integration Services
 - Like data used by the Liking Service
 - Commenting data used by the Comment Service